Reisaan Health

 1. First Consultation: find the lever

 Dr. Roshani's team maps your reports, medicines, C-peptide, food, sleep, stress, movement, and glucose history before the consultation.
-The call can then focus on the pattern, not paperwork.
-For Dinesh, the lever was chapatis.
-For another patient, it may be sleep, stress, protein, or medicines.
+The call can focus on the pattern, not paperwork - and on the first lever worth testing.

 2. First weeks: watch the body respond